 Tuition is due and payable at the time of invoicing before the beginning of each academic year.
-Tuition is subject to change annually.
+Tuition is $40,120 and is subject to change annually.

 Federal law requires that all students receiving financial assistance from Title IV and Title VII funds maintain satisfactory academic progress.
 KYCOM policy follows the academic standards that apply to all students receiving financial aid.